 A virtual tour allows you to go almost anywhere in the world – right from your laptop, desktop, smartphone, or tablet.
-You can explore glaciers from the cozy comfort of your house, or peek into a volcano without getting your eyebrows singed.
-While a virtual tour isn’t the same as being at a national park in person, it’s a great alternative and allows you to visit amazing places while travel is limited.
+You can explore glaciers from the cozy comfort of your house.
+Or peek into a volcano without getting your eyebrows singed.
+While a virtual tour isn’t the same as being at a national park in person, it’s a great alternative.
+Virtual tours allow you to visit amazing places while travel is limited.

 Virtual tours come in many different forms.
 Some may include photos and maps, while others can be fully interactive, including audio, video, and panoramic views you can click through, allowing you to explore and experience the sights and sounds.
 Many of these tours include unique facts about these pristine areas of wilderness and the animals that live there.

 How to go on a virtual national park tour

 The first place to start is on the National Park Service website, the ultimate resource on all national parks.
 From activities specifically for kids, to 360-degree tours, the website offers a virtual experience for the whole family.

 - Explore virtual events, including live virtual tours.
 The calendar also includes virtual lectures and other events that you can tune into to celebrate culture and history.

 - Watch a webcam.
 You can see live views of your favorite national parks, and depending on the season, other special webcams, like live footage of new sled dog puppies in Denali National Park, or watch Old Faithful erupt in Yellowstone National Park.

 - Check out a 360-degree video of Channel Islands National Park or Crater Lake National Park.
 Bonus: you get to explore these areas with two celebrities!

 - If you want something more kid-friendly, visit Grand Canyon National Park and Gateway National Recreation Area with Elmo and friends.